 It’s important to diversify and experiment with multiple channels, as you may never know where potential users could be waiting to know about your game.
 While Facebook and Google remained two of the biggest and most effective UA channels, there were several emerging ones that have been proven to be effective as well.

-For Word Pizza, we’ve tested and narrowed down to the following UA channels as being the most effective and highest positive ROAS ones to invest more time and ad spend on: Google Ads, Mail.ru, Unity, Facebook, TikTok and AppGrowth.
+For Word Pizza, we’ve tested and narrowed it down to the following UA channels as being the most effective and highest positive ROAS ones to invest more time and ad spend on Google Ads, Mail.ru, Unity, Facebook, TikTok, and AppGrowth.

-It was also essential to target the right countries that have optimal CPI and ARPU ratio.
-Besides targeting the Russian version of the game to Russia and the CIS markets, for the English version we have identified the US, Israel, Brazil and several other countries as being the countries to target to reach the maximal ROAS.
+It was also essential to target the right countries that have optimal CPI and ARPU ratios.
+Besides targeting the Russian version of the game to Russia and the CIS markets, for the English version we have identified the US, Israel, Brazil, and several other countries as being the countries to target to reach the maximal ROAS.

 2. Leveraging the power of LTV and ROAS forecasting

-One of the main blind spots of how user acquisition had been done in the past is the disconnect between the cost to acquire an user and the LTV of this user, as well as clear insights on the ROAS of this user.
+One of the main blind spots of how user acquisition had been done in the past is the disconnect between the cost to acquire a user and the LTV of this user, as well as clear insights on the ROAS of this user.
 This blind spot exists because it takes some time for a user’s true LTV to be known.
-For example, if it takes 90 days for a user to generate positive ROAS but due to limited time frame data of your user’s revenue, you only know how much the user generated after 7 days.
-Running UA campaigns with this insufficient data will likely not lead to positive profit growth in the long-term since an user’s LTV revenue is not being optimized for.
+For example, if it takes 90 days for a user to generate positive ROAS but due to limited time frame data of your user’s revenue, you only know how much the user-generated after 7 days.
+Running UA campaigns with this insufficient data will likely not lead to positive profit growth in the long term since a user’s LTV revenue is not being optimized for.